KevinDevSecOps/Leer-sobre-CK/README.md

 ---

 ## 📌 Project Overview
-A systematic open-source intelligence (OSINT) repository for analyzing publicly available information about Christian Kevin (CK).
+A systematic open-source intelligence (OSINT) repository for analyzing publicly available information about  Kevin (CK).
 This project adheres to strict ethical guidelines and complies with all applicable data protection regulations.

 ---